ruslan-simonenko/restangular/README.md

 #### setEncodeIds

 You can set here if you want to URL Encode IDs or not.
 By default, it's true.

+#### setUsePlain

+By default Restangular decorates received objects with helping functions.
+Setting this to `true` disables this behaviour.
+Doesn't affect user-defined transformations (ones set with `onBeforeElemRestangularized` or `addElementTransformer`).
+If necessary `restangularizeElement` and `restangularizeCollection` may be applied to the object afterwards.

+Please note that when caching is configured through `$http` service, decoration is performed each time you are performing a request (despite response is cached or not).
+In cases when you rely on caching and make a lot of restangular calls with the same parameters, setting this flag to `true` may significantly boost the performance (especially when you are accessing a cached list).

 **[Back to top](#table-of-contents)**